envimate/message-mate/README.md

 transport object.

 The solution is a MessageBus.
 Any type of message can be send over a MessageBus.
-Subscribers are then able to pick the type of messages they are interested in via class-based subscription.
+Subscribers are then able to pick the type of messages they are interested in via type-based subscription.
 This makes integrating distinct parts of an application possible.

 A MessageBus is structured as follows: